 - Can You Use Potato Flowers to Judge Harvest?

 - How Long Do Potato Plants Take To Flower?

-- What Else Can Potato Flowers Indicate?
+- What Else Can These Flowers Indicate?

 These tubers are the potatoes that we know and love.
 So what use are the flowers if the edible food grows underground?

-Potato plants are a member of the Nightshade family along with tomatoes, eggplants, and peppers.
+Potatoes are a member of the Nightshade family along with tomatoes, eggplants, and peppers.
 Most members of this family produce flowers that, when pollinated, make room for incoming fruits.